PatternAgents/Arduino_Boards/README.md

 * **Please note: This will only work under Arduino IDE versions 1.5 and up.**
 * If you are using Arduino 1.6.6 and the link isn't working for you, change "https" at the beginning of the link to "http" and try again.
 * Information on compiling and programming the bootloaders can be found in the bootloaders directory.
+* If you encounter a CRC Error, that means a previous install left files in the C:\Users\[username]\AppData\local\Arduino15 directory.
+Rename/Remove that directory and re-install.